coatyio/dda/README.md

 To release a new DDA version run `task release`.
 It triggers a GitHub Actions release workflow by pushing the current branch including a version tag with annotated release notes read from the console.
-You may also trigger a release by clicking the "Run workflow" button on the Actions tab in the GitHub repo.

 For testing purposes run `task release-dry` to create a local release for which release assets are deployed in the `dist` folder and Docker images are pushed